Sources of Financial Aid

 Montcalm Community College offers federal and state grants and programs to help you pay for your college expenses.
 Grants are available on a need-based system that gives you money so that you can complete college.

 The Federal Pell Grant program offers grants up to $6,895 (2022-2023) to students meeting specified need requirements.
 This is determined by reviewing the information on your FAFSA form.
-People who qualify will be notified by MCC’s Financial Aid Office.
 It is paid in proportion to the number of credit hours for which the student is enrolled.
 Students are eligible until completion of the first baccalaureate degree, but do not exceed the equivalent of 12 semesters at full time enrollment, or 600%.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a program that offers students enrolled at least half time with need, grants up to $600 at MCC.
 MCC awards this grant on a first-come, first-served basis.
 This is determined by reviewing the information on your FAFSA form.

 The Federal College Work Study (CWS) program offers work, on or off campus, to students enrolled at least half time, with financial need, to help meet their educational expenses.
 This is determined by reviewing the information on your FAFSA form.
-People who qualify will be notified by MCC’s Financial Aid Office.
 Jobs are arranged after considering the amount of the award and the student’s class schedule.
 Students are paid bi-weekly with a maximum of 25 hours per week.

 The Carl D. Perkins Cost Assistance Program is a supplemental program that provides assistance to single parents, displaced homemakers, single-pregnant women, non-traditional job trainees, economically disadvantaged, individuals with a disability, limited English proficiency.
 This program is federally funded through the Carl D. Perkins vocational and Technical Education Act and is subject to provisions of the Act.